Career Development Professional

 Prior Learning Assessment and Recognition (PLAR)

-Students who would like to change programs within the School of Business may do so by completing and submitting an OCAS application if applying to level 1 of a program or by completing a program application form if applying to level 2 or beyond .
-Prior to completing the program application form, it is recommended that the student meet with the Program Coordinator.
+Students who would like to change programs within the School of Business may do so by completing and submitting a program application form to the registrar's office.
+Prior to completing the program application form, it is recommended that the student meet with the Program Assistant.
 If considering transferring to a program outside the School of Business, students may want to discuss options with a Career Advisor.
 When a student moves from one Conestoga program to another and where course numbers/codes are identical or equivalent, automatic credit is given if passing grades are met.

-Students should consult their faculty/Coordinator prior to dropping a course on the Student Portal.
+Students should consult their program support prior to dropping a course on the Student Portal.
 Dropped courses will appear as "W" (withdrawal) on transcripts if the student withdraws before the deadline date.
 If the course is dropped after the deadline, the student will receive an "F" (fail) on their transcript.

 Withdrawal from Program

 Please note: Continuing Education students are not required to complete a withdraw form if they choose to discontinue.

 Students are eligible to graduate upon completion of all academic requirements in their program of study, including co-op/workpracticum placements.
 Students need to inform the registrar's office if they are attending graduation through their Student Portal.
 Convocation ceremonies are held in June and November of each academic year.
 Students, who take longer than the advertised program length, are responsible for completing any new or additional courses due to a program design change.
 Once students complete their program they are required to fill out an application to graduate form and submit it with payment to the registrar's office.
 Students who are discontinued or have withdrawn and then return to the college will be placed in the current program design and must meet all requirements to graduate.

 Ontario Colleges of Applied Arts and Technology Continuing Education Survey